-- New resources will be co-created with primary school artscapers from Mayfield Primary School, artist Suzanne Jasilek and researchers Gabby Arenge and Emily Dowdeswell to be used by community artscapers
+- New resources have been co-created with primary school artscapers from Mayfield Primary School, artist Suzanne Jasilek and researchers Gabby Arenge and Emily Dowdeswell.

-- The community artscapers will use the resources to deliver a programme of activity for small groups of children, with ongoing support from Susanne and a therapist from CAP
+- The community artscapers will use the resources to deliver a programme of activity for small groups of children, with ongoing support from Susanne and a therapist from CAP, during autumn 2022.

 - Researchers will evaluate and ascertain the feasibility of this approach, considering capacity building and the potential of further scaling up of this model at a national level